Depeche Mode: Fletcher's death and Memento Mori (2022–present)

 On 26 May 2022, Andy Fletcher died, aged 60, after suffering an aortic dissection while at home.
-His fellow bandmates Gahan and Gore stated, "we are shocked and filled with overwhelming sadness with the untimely passing of our dear friend, family member and bandmate Andy 'Fletch' Fletcher".
-Former Depeche Mode member Alan Wilder stated that learning of Fletcher's death was "a real bolt from the blue".
+His bandmates Gahan and Gore stated, "we are shocked and filled with overwhelming sadness with the untimely passing of our dear friend, family member and bandmate Andy 'Fletch' Fletcher."
+Former Depeche Mode member Alan Wilder stated that learning of Fletcher's death was "a real bolt from the blue."

-Prior to Fletcher's death, Gahan said: "There’s a ton of stuff that we’ve done with Depeche Mode that I'm really proud of.
+Prior to Fletcher's death, Gahan said: "There's a ton of stuff that we've done with Depeche Mode that I'm really proud of.
 I think that's come with time and age.
 Martin put out a record last year which I really liked.
 I actually bought a copy because it wouldn't feel right otherwise.
-I know he’s been pottering away in his studio as well, so I guess at some point next year we'll get together.
+I know he's been pottering away in his studio as well, so I guess at some point next year we'll get together.
 Hopefully at least to just have a chat about what we both feel like we could move forward with."

-When asked about their feelings towards Fletcher's passing Dave Gahan stated, "Fletch would have loved this album", and he was very upset that he hadn't gotten a chance to hear any of the material.
-Martin Gore also clarified "We started work on this project early in the pandemic, and its themes were directly inspired by that time.
-After Fletch's passing, we decided to continue as we're sure this is what he would have wanted, and that has really given the project an extra level of meaning", which many assumed the title was a tribute to Andy, due to its meaning "remember you must die".

 On 15 August 2022, the social media accounts for Depeche Mode posted a photo of Gahan and Gore in a recording studio, with them tweeting, "finding stability in what we know and love, and focusing on what gives life meaning and purpose", which magazines like NME suggested was a hint at work on a new studio album.

+On 4 October 2022, Depeche Mode announced their fifteenth studio album Memento Mori and a tour to support the album which started on 23 March 2023; the 23 March 2023 concert, which was held in the Golden 1 Center in Sacramento, California, would also mark Depeche Mode first performance in the United States in five years.
+The tour, which consisted of 112 shows, concluded on April 8, 2024.

+The first single, "Ghosts Again", released on 9 February 2023, was co-written by Richard Butler of the Psychedelic Furs.
+It received relative success in the UK, charting at No. 14.
+"Ghosts Again" had widespread success in the US, charting in the top 10 of 3 Billboard charts.
+Reaching number 2 on the Adult Alternative Songs chart, Gahan said it "captures this perfect balance of melancholy and joy", while Gore said it has "such an upbeat feel to it" and how rare it is for the band to record a song that "I just don't get sick of listening to."